ervandew/keyring/README.rst

   ./bin/keyring set myuser@gmail.com@somesite.com

-When deciding what domain to suffix the key with, please be aware that the vimperator plugin will use the full domain name, but will strip off common prefixes (www, www\\d*, wwws, us, login, sitekey, secure):
+When deciding what domain to suffix the key with, please be aware that the userscript will use the full domain name, but will strip off common prefixes (www, www\\d*, wwws, us, login, sitekey, secure):

 ::